ankane/kms_encrypted/README.md

 A great feature of KMS is the ability to grant encryption and decryption permission separately.

-Be extremely selective of systems you allow to decrypt.
+Be extremely selective of servers you allow to decrypt.

 For servers that can only encrypt, clear out the existing data and data key before assigning new values (otherwise, you’ll get a decryption error).